DEFRA/fcp-dal-api-performance-test/README.md

 In the entrypoint.sh file, a call is made to microsoftonline.com to extract an authentication token for use in the test calls to Consolidated View.
 It is saved in an script variable "auth_token" which is then converted to an environment variable "authToken" when JMeter itself is started in the same file.

-In the tests themselves, this environment variable is then referenced in the JMeter header components with Name=Authorization and Value=Bearer {token).
+In the tests themselves, this environment variable is then referenced in the JMeter header components with `Name=Authorization` and `Value=Bearer {token}`.

 ### Validation